 - Using Orange in the Sahara, it is possible in some areas to get limited 4g coverage.
 There is nothing like making a video call from the back of a camel just before sunset to your family back home!

-– If you’re working at a café, keep a close eye on your belongings, particularly if you have your cellphone out to tether.
+- If you’re working at a café, keep a close eye on your belongings, particularly if you have your cellphone out to tether to another device.
 This can be a tempting “snatch and run” for thieves, especially in the big cities.

 - If your phone breaks or you need to buy a replacement phone, this is possible, though Morocco charges a 20% VAT (value added tax) on imported goods, so what might normally be a $500 cellphone could cost $700 or more.
 We are also usually a few months behind the latest technology trends in Morocco.